-Unfortunately, I know myself all too well and I am 100% certain that I would fail miserably and be the first contestant to finish dead last in the very first stage of the race.
-I could probably go on for pages and pages explaining why I believe such a thing to be true, but all I need to say is this: I walked by the entrance to this JAL Sakura Lounge three times before I finally found it, completely and totally missing that huge JAL Sakura Lounge sign hanging right there on the wall less than 10 feet away from me each time I walked by.
+I hate to say it (because it exposes me of more of an idiot than I already am) but, I walked by the entrance to the JAL Sakura Lounge NRT three times before I finally found it.
+I completely missed that huge JAL Sakura Lounge sign hanging right there on the wall less than 10 feet away from me each time I walked by.

 The first order of business once inside was to find some lunch.
 The kitchen is on the upper level, which came as a bit of a relief after my first scan of the entire floor plan and not seeing anything other than drinks and light snacks on the main level.
 But once I realized that the good stuff was upstairs, it was a mad dash up that grand staircase.

 To be completely honest, I’m thinking that perhaps my expectations were a bit too high because I didn’t find the food to be anything amazing.

 Yes, there were a few hot dish options, but I was kind of hoping for sushi and there was none to be had.
 Instead, all I found was very heavy comfort food such as teriyaki chicken, macaroni and cheese, and some sort of beef or pork product that I couldn’t quite identify.
 Of course there was plenty of steamed rice and miso soup on hand, but I was totally bummed about the sushi thing.